acl-dev/open-coroutine/core/docs/en/monitor.md

 ✅ Tested and stable; ⚠️ Tested but unstable; ❌ Not supported.

-⚠️ If you want to use `preemptive` feature with `open-coroutine-core` not `open-coroutine`, you must learn [Hook Overview](../../../hook/docs/en/hook.md).
+⚠️ If you want to use `preemptive` feature directly in `open-coroutine-core`, you must learn [Hook Overview](../../../hook/docs/en/hook.md).

 ## Usage